MAT-IV/MAT-IV.github.io/teams.md

           <img
             src="{{ '/assets/images/sae-aero/21-22/bare-jig-21-22.JPG' | relative_url }}"
-            alt="Structural" constrcution of an experimental version of the plane using aluminum extrusion to maintain dimensional               tolerance." class="project-gallery-img js-lightbox-target"
+            alt="Structural constrcution of an experimental version of the plane using aluminum extrusion to maintain dimensional tolerance." class="project-gallery-img js-lightbox-target"
             data-caption="Structural" constrcution of an experimental version of the plane using aluminum extrusion to maintain                  dimensional tolerance."
           >